HabFract/habfract.github.io/README.md

 - Create private channels with other agents to share progress with, remain accountable to, or help mentor others.

 Dive into the world of fractal habit tracking and join us on a quest to make consistent progress towards our goals.
 Whether you're a visionary thinker or a meticulous planner, Habit/Fract is your companion in the journey of self-improvement and achievement.

+Active development of an MVP is underway, so stay tuned!